 - A better understanding of passenger profiles allows airports to tailor store experiences and offers.

-- By reducing its reliance on duty-free sales, and instead investing in speciality and luxury stores targeting the growing visitor base from Asia, Sydney Airport increased its retail revenue by 12.7% in 2017.
+- By reducing its reliance on duty-free sales and instead investing in speciality and luxury stores targeting the growing visitor base from Asia, Sydney Airport increased its retail revenue by 12.7%.